Programs > Brochure

 You can view exact program dates on the university’s Key Dates page.

 HousingStudy Abroad students at King's College London are eligible to apply for housing through the Student Residences team.
 There is a wide range of housing on offer, covering different budgets and locations around our campuses and many study abroad students live on campus while attending King’s.
 For more information about the housing process, check out the accommodation information on King’s website.
+Please see below for information from previous students:

 Student LifeWhile studying at King’s, Princeton students have the opportunity to be an active member of the student community by joining a club or society or participating in a volunteer experience.
 Learn more about King’s vibrant community on their website.
 Student experiences.